Becoming an Ironman: What the journey taught me

 Somewhere in the dishwasher

 Moments after, I stood on the beach getting in line for the start and just like that, we were off.
 The start is always a bit chaotic.
 Everyone is anxious to get on to a good start, the water is hard to navigate and people frequently bump into each other as a consequence.
-Arms and feet are thrown around to get ahead - hence why it's called "the dishwasher".
+I don’t know if you’ve ever been kicked in the head while trying to navigate through dark open water, but it’s pretty crazy.
+Arms and feet are thrown around to get ahead, so this part of the race is often referred to as "the dishwasher".

-While physical strength is essential, strategy plays a vital role in the swim leg.
-My strategy was clear: Start off quickly, find a good pace after 5 minutes, draft behind someone else to conserve energy (which is quite normal), and build from there.
+Strategy plays an important role in the swim leg.
+My strategy was clear: Start off fast, settle into a steady pace after 5 minutes, draft behind someone else to conserve energy (which is quite normal), and build from there.
 It went well.

-The swim leg is also an immersion into a different world.
+Aside from the start line turmoil, the swim leg feels like an immersion into a different world.
 It's dark and quiet.
 The boundaries between body and water blur, as the body is propelled forward and you find a unique peace and serenity.
-It is very sensory experience, feeling the coolness of the water against the skin, hearing the splash of each stroke, and tasting the saltiness of the sea.
+It’s a very sensory experience, when you feel the coolness of the water against the skin, hear the splash of each stroke, and taste the saltiness of the sea.

 The long, silent ride

-I ran to shore while unzipping my swimsuit and tore it off, when I reached the transition area (if you have ever had a swimsuit on, you know it's not coming off easily or fast, but this is in fact something I practiced).
+I ran to shore while unzipping my swimsuit and tore it off, when I reached the transition area.
+If you have ever had a swimsuit on, you know it's not coming off easily (or fast), but this is in fact something I practiced.
 Underneath my swimsuit, I had my Fusion tri-suit.
-A slim-fitted one piece designed for aerodynamics on the bike.
+A sexy slim-fitted one piece designed for aerodynamics on the bike.
 Minutes after exiting the water, I ran to the mounting area, jumped on my trusty steed (a Cervelo P3) and embarked on the journey that was a 180 km ride.

 The long, silent bike ride is a battle against the elements as you face wind resistance, fluctuating temperatures, drops in energy levels and varying terrains.
 As you pedal kilometer after kilometer in aero position (making yourself smaller to have less wind resistance), the body feels the strain.
 For me, however, it started way earlier than expected.